 - Take into consideration whether substance abuse may be a factor.
 A rise in alcohol consumption during the pandemic is occurring in individuals of all ages, and may be very harmful if there are potential interactions with medications the senior is taking.

-If you have any concerns, connect with Atlanta Home Care Partners for additional assistance with home care in Decatur and the surrounding areas.
+If you have any concerns, connect with Atlanta Home Care Partners for additional assistance with Atlanta personal care and the care services in the surrounding areas.
 We are able to function as your ears and eyes when you are not able to be there in person, and provide a variety of customized services to enhance socialization and quality of life at home.
 Give us a call at 404-228-0103 for more information.